 If you still have no one to celebrate with, consider taking a weekend trip.
 A change of scenery can do a lot to get you away from those pesky sad thoughts.
 Due to the pandemic, many venues have instituted strict COVID-19 restrictions to keep you safe.

 Say what?
-You want me to be kind to the one person who’s making my life a living hell?
+Do you want me to be kind to the one person who’s making my life a living hell?